rasmusbrottwitt/coronavirus/README.md

         frameBorder="0"
 ></iframe>

-The analysis how a weekly trend in the 'Unemployed'-tweets.
+The analysis shows a weekly spike in the 'Unemployed'-tweets.
 Futher investigation showed that these tweets peak the same day as the weekly official unemployment number report surfaces.

 This trend has been happening since few days after the lockdown officially started.
-Futhermore is a huge jump in tweets about economy happening the day where the government states that no reopening is insight.
-This clearly shows the people's high concerns with the economic situation that the lockdown causes which also often has been compared to the financial crisis in 2008.
+Futhermore a huge jump in tweets about economy started the day the government announced that the lockdown would continue indefinetly.
+This clearly shows the people's high concerns with the economic situation caused by the lockdown, and comparisons to the financial crisis in 2008 started appearing online.

-So - let investigate how the American Economy is behaving - for the individual, state and companies.
+But how many of these concerns are grounded in the actual state of the American economy?
+Have we not learned anything from the collapse in 2008 - and is the situation even comparable?
+An analysis of the history and structure of the different elements in the American economy and their influence on each other might give us an answer.

 ## US ECONOMY
-The US economy is a weird size, containing many variables.
-The investigation will look into the general movements the last 40 years, especially from the largest companies, how the banks are behaving, and lastly the unemployment rate to see how the individual is affected.
+The US economy is a complex matter, containing many intertwined variables.
+The investigation will look into the general movements the last 40 years, especially from the largest companies, how the banks are behaving, how money is structured and lastly how the individual is affected and vice versa.
+It might get a bit complex - but hang tight, the conclusion is as dramatic as it is unambiguous.

-The Dow Jones index contains the 30 largest companies - and looking at the companies isolated gives us an idea of how the crisis rattles the market heavily.
+The Dow Jones index contains the 30 largest companies (https://en.wikipedia.org/wiki/Dow_Jones_Industrial_Average) - and looking at these individually gives us an idea of how the lockdown rattled a steadily moving market suverely.

 <iframe
         src="Charts/webpage014.html"